Dangers of eating rabbit meat ( Protein poisoning & Tularemia )

 One of the many functions of fat in the human body is to absorb vitamins, basically, there are two types of vitamins water-soluble and fat-soluble vitamins.
 Vater soluble vitamins need only water to be digested and used by the body, these are Vitamin C and Vitamin B’s for the most part.
 Fat-soluble vitamins need fat in order to be used by our body, these vitamins are vitamin A, vitamin K, vitamin D, and vitamin E.

-If you would only eat rabbit meat for a couple of days or weeks, then your body will not be able to absorb the fat-soluble vitamins as the rabbit meat contains almost no fat.
+If you would only eat rabbit meat for a couple of days or weeks, then your body will not be able to absorb the fat-soluble vitamins as rabbit meat contains almost no fat.
 Even if you would take multivitamins your body would still not be able to absorb them efficiently due to the lack of fat.
 Another plentiful source of food ar pigeons, for more information, check out my recent article Can you eat city pigeons? ( Pigeon Eggs? ).

 By far one of the biggest dangers of eating rabbit meat is protein poisoning.
 Protein poisoning is also called rabbit starvation, and this happens when a person only eats lean meat such as rabbit meat which has a lot of protein but very little fat.
 No matter how much rabbit meat you would eat you will only satiate your hunger for a short period of time.
 Protein poisoning is fairly rare to occur as most people do consume plenty of fat in order to process all the protein.